-Regarding the environment, the Company carried out annual controls and prepared environmental management documents for new projects and activities (for the purposes of obtaining permissions and outlining actions tending to prevent, reduce or correct the environmental impact).
-Additionally, the Company developed and consolidated environmental indicators and identified a specific objective about the use of water in Tecpetrol, aiming at preparing new proposals tending to a more efficient and rational use of water.
+Regarding the environment, the Company continued monitoring all relevant indicators in all operations and prepared environmental management documents for new projects and activities (for the purposes of obtaining permissions and outlining actions tending to prevent, reduce or correct the environmental impact).
+Additionally, the Company set specific environmental objectives for each operation.